- Adjunct Assistant Professor, Global Health

 Select from the following:

-To this end, the Shah Lab has identified polymorphisms in a critical stress response gene, TOLLIP, that alters the cytokine response within macrophages that impact the innate immune response and TB susceptibility in human populations.
-Our lab is dedicated to pursuing how these genes and others like them influence TB pathogenesis using a combination of human population-based methods and mouse knockout studies.
+The Shah lab is interested in understanding the factors that influence host immune responses to TB.
+In particular, we are focussed on ways that macrophages, the primary cell infected by M. tuberculosis, can maintain function during prolonged infection.
+To this end, the Shah Lab has identified the critical stress response gene, TOLLIP, as a TB susceptibility gene that influences macrophage function over time.
+Our lab is dedicated to pursuing how these genes and others like them influence TB pathogenesis using a combination of human population-based methods and small animal models.

 - MD (University of Chicago)